jean-roland/LCSF_C_Stack/README.md

 * Call the function `LCSF_TranscoderReceive` with your module receiving data in lcsf format (eg: data coming from a network port, an UART or a CAN bus...)
 * Give a callback to the function that will send the transcoder data.

-Finally, to fit your application's needs, create a custom command set either by modifying the example command set or by using the LCSF Generator (WIP).
+Finally, to fit your application's needs, create a custom protocol either by modifying the example protocol or by using the [LCSF Generator](https://github.com/jean-roland/LCSF_Generator) (recommanded).

 ## About LCSF